 This is the (short) story of an Agile project delivered by Familiar Limited, circa 1997.

 Note: There’s a document on my website that describes the approach we used to deliver our projects at that time, then called “Jerid” and subsequently evolved into “Javelin”.
-Of course, in 1997 the term “Agile software development” had hardly been invented.
+Of course, in 1997 the term “Agile software development” had not yet been invented.